hhblaze/DBreeze/Documentation/LLM/DBreeze4LLM_003.md

 `.ToIndex()` lets you prepend an index identifier byte and append converted values, enabling object storage with secondary keys. `.To_Byte()` extracts that index.

+### Notes on index byte usage

+- The very first byte of every key created via `.ToIndex()` is reserved for the index ID (0–254).
+That means you can model *up to 255 logical indexes per table* by assigning a unique byte and reusing the remaining bytes for the value fields.
+- When you retrieve a row, call `row.Key.To_Byte()` or `row.Key.First()` to determine whether you are looking at the primary index, a secondary index, or a metadata entry.
+- Keeping the index byte consistent across `Insert`/`Select` calls is critical; change it only when intentionally switching the logical index you are addressing.

 ```csharp
 byte[] compound = 5.ToIndex((long)invoiceId, DateTime.UtcNow);
 byte index = compound.To_Byte(); // 5